mmistakes/made-mistakes-jekyll/_source/_posts/mastering-paper/2013-07-31-introduction-tool-guide.md

 ### Rewind {#rewind}

 I'm going to let you in on a little secret.
 The first couple of months I used Paper by 53, I absolutely hated the Rewind feature because I couldn't use it consistently.
 It pissed me off so much, that I gave up and used the eraser instead.
-I would have killed for a button with multiple undo's back then...
+I would have killed for a button with multiple undo's back then…

 ![Rewind screenshot]({{ site.url }}/images/paper-53-rewind-stormtrooper.jpg)